 - 4.2.1 The construction phase could affect members of the community using the Thames path for recreational purposes due to route diversions and interruption of activities.
-The impact on river users will be minimal given the bridge is not currently open to navigation and river use at the site is therefore minimal.
 The impact is temporary as it is limited to the time of construction works.
 This has been further reduced by design as structures will be fabricated offsite prior to installation.
 Suitable measures related to route diversion and communication with local community will be included within the Construction Environmental Management Plan (CEMP). - 4.2.2 Users of the Riverside Studios and pubs and restaurants closer to the works on the north bank could also expect to experience minor nuisance due to route diversions and noise caused by the works.
 These minor short-term effects can be mitigated through suitable measures within the CEMP.

 - 4.2.3 Taking into account all of the above no significant adverse effects upon the local community during the construction phase are likely to occur. - 4.2.4 During the operational phase, the community will benefit considerably from the cross river connection provided by the Hammersmith Ferry.
 While there may be increased pedestrian & cyclist flow on the approaches to the piers this will be temporary only and limited to the operational phase.
-This increase in pedestrian and cycle flow will be offset by a reduction in vehicular traffic on alternative river crossings. - 4.2.5 The Hammersmith Ferry scheme is aligned with the local policies of the LBHF and LBRuT encouraging cycling and walking opportunities as ways to benefit the health and wellbeing of the community. - 4.2.6 The Temporary Hammersmith Ferry will have a beneficial effect on the community of both London Boroughs, benefitting people's health and wellbeing, through the cycling and walking opportunity created by the new Hammersmith Ferry, and the significant time saved in crossing the river. - 4.2.7 During the decommissioning phase, the pedestrians and cyclists will return to the existing Hammersmith Bridge, as its refurbishment works will then be complete.
+This increase in pedestrian and cycle flow will be offset by a reduction in vehicular traffic on alternative river crossings.
+The alternative river crossings and diversions will also experience a reduction in pedestrian and cycle traffic. - 4.2.5 The Hammersmith Ferry scheme is aligned with the local policies of the LBHF and LBRuT encouraging cycling and walking opportunities as ways to benefit the health and wellbeing of the community. - 4.2.6 The Temporary Hammersmith Ferry will have a beneficial effect on the community of both London Boroughs, benefitting people's health and wellbeing, through the cycling and walking opportunity created by the new Hammersmith Ferry, and the significant time saved in crossing the river.
+There will be further health benefits from improved access to health services, noted earlier as being more difficult with the bridge closure. - 4.2.7 During the decommissioning phase, the pedestrians and cyclists will return to the existing Hammersmith Bridge.